bytebase/bytebase.com-old/docs/trouble-shootings.md

 ---

-## Why my bytebase with docker won't start?
+## Unable to start Bytebase with Docker

 ### Using [Colima](https://github.com/abiosoft/colima)